Skip to content

 Only limited number of OBIS codes are defined in configuration yaml file.
 It is highly recommended to modify the list of sensors to mach a meter.

 Although OBIS codes are standardized, meters may transmit varying numbers of codes.
-To ascertain the supported codes for your meter, enable DEBUG logging for the iec62056 component and analyze the log output.
+To ascertain the supported codes for your meter, enable DEBUG logging for the IEC62056-21 component component and analyze the log output.

 Diagnostic and Problems IEC62056-21